-- (a) The developer shall extend culinary water systems to each lot within a subdivision and shall be in conformance with the Standard Specifications.
-The developer shall install water lines and laterals throughout the subdivision, extending to the farthest boundaries thereof, or beyond as may be determined by the City as necessary to provide service. - (b) All water utility trenches within Sandy City rights-of-way shall be compacted in conformance with the Standard Specifications.
+- (a) The developer shall extend culinary water systems to each lot within a subdivision and shall be in conformance with the Sandy City Standard Specifications and Details for Municipal Construction.
+The developer shall install water lines and laterals throughout the subdivision, extending to the farthest boundaries thereof, or beyond as may be determined by the City as necessary to provide service. - (b) All water utility trenches within Sandy City rights-of-way shall be compacted in conformance with the Sandy City Standard Specifications and Details for Municipal Construction.
 All trenches located outside of Sandy City rights-of-way and located beneath the driveway or within five feet of any public improvement shall be backfilled in 12-inch maximum lifts and mechanically compacted.
 Backfill and compaction operations shall be certified in writing to the City Engineer by the developer/builder through his licensed professional prior to the City issuing a Certificate of Occupancy.
 The location of the ends of all water laterals shall be located and marked at the property line by the developer.